MartFrida/foodboutique-command-js/README.md

 This is a team project by JS module.
-I've worked section hero and pagination
+I've worked section hero and pagination Try deploy